 Northern Arizona’s Mountain Living Magazine, February 2021

-Written by Gail G. Collins
+Story by Gail G. Collins

 Grandeur never fades.
 In the case of the landmark La Posada Hotel, it has endured some humbling moments, but its prominence continues, true to its original vision.

 Fred Harvey Company completed the building of La Posada Hotel in 1930 to serve as the “Resting Place,” as its Spanish name imparts.
 Purposefully situated as a resort for northern Arizona, the hotel proffered the luxury of linens, china, crystal and, importantly, the flawless service synonymous with Harvey, who “civilized the West.”
 The hospitality tycoon developed and ran the hotels along the Santa Fe Railroad, marking La Posada as the finest in the Southwest.